scify/Memor-i-Studio/readme.md

 When an admin user publishes a game flavor, A .jar file is built for this game flavor.
 In addition, this application uses [Launch4J](http://launch4j.sourceforge.net/) in order to build also the windows executable and [Inno setup](http://www.jrsoftware.org/isinfo.php) to build the installer.
 The launch4J application is included in ```public/build_app/launch4j``` as a standalone application.
-Make sure you also install Innosetup on your server via [WINE for Linux](https://www.winehq.org/)
+Make sure you also install Wine on your server via [WINE for Linux](https://www.winehq.org/)

 When calling the innosetup script located in ```public/build_app/innosetup/iscc.sh``` we pass as a parameter the current system user.
 This user has to be set in .env file: